 Click here to link to Columbia University's Graduate School of Journalism

-Columbia University has an extensive variety of graduate-level human rights courses in many academic disciplines:
+Columbia University has an extensive variety of undergraduate and graduate-level human rights courses in many academic disciplines:

 A roundup of human rights stories related to business, economics, and social conditions: